antonheitz/paper-dragon/README.md

 # Paper Dragon

+Notes can be very private and seek for the necessary secure storage.
+The PWA is ment to work offline and cross-server, private and cooperative, lightweight and secure.
+Try it out [here](https://antonheitz.github.io/paper-dragon/).

 ## Project Philosophy

 This Notes app is made to solve some issues with the most open-source apps.
 These are: